pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `str` `delimiter`:  what to place between sample name and name ofsubtype; this is only relevant if the instance is of a subclass
+- `delimiter` -- `str`:  what to place between sample name and name ofsubtype; this is only relevant if the instance is of a subclass